kofno/ajaxian/readme.md

 [![Build Status](https://travis-ci.org/kofno/ajaxian.svg?branch=master)](https://travis-ci.org/kofno/ajaxian)

-Ajaxian is a small wrapper around the XMLHttpRequest object based heavily on the Elm Http module.
-In many ways it's not all that different from other http libraries.
-You build a request, send it to the server, and then handle the response.
-The emphasis here is on handling error reponses correctly and consistently, without resorting to exceptions.
+Ajaxian is a small wrapper around the XMLHttpRequest object.
+It borrows heavily from the Elm Http module.
+In many ways it's not all that different from other http libraries: build a request, send it to the server, and then handle the response.
+The emphasis here is on handling error responses correctly and consistently, without resorting to thrown exceptions.

-Because it uses XMLHttpRequest, Ajaxian can only be used from the browser.
-Browserify, Webpack, or some similar tool is required package for deploy.
+Because it uses XMLHttpRequest, Ajaxian can only be used from the browser (or a browser-like environment, like Electron).
+Browserify, Webpack, or some similar tool may be required when packaging for deploy.

 ## tasks

-Instead of Promises, Ajaxian uses Futures (here called Tasks).
+Instead of Promises, Ajaxian uses Futures (here called Tasks, from the Taskarian library).
 Tasks are lazy and will not execute until forked.
 This means a Task can be returned from a pure function.
 Tasks are also composable.
 You can build a complex chain of behaviors, while strictly controlling exactly when the side effects happen.
+In this way I prefer them over Promises, which are stateful and initiate side effects as soon as they are instantiated.

 ## errors